 Introduces pronunciation skills to support the recognition and production of English as a second language for low intermediate learners.
 Carries no transfer credit.
+Prerequisite: Required placement test scores.

-ESL 032 ESL Academic Comm Skills III (3-0)
+ESL 032 ESL Academic Comm Skills III (3-0) 3 crs.

-Focuses on development of oral/aural communication skills for intermediate English as a Second Language students.
-Concentrates on areas necessary to prepare for successful communication in academic, professional, and social settings.
+Focuses on development of oral/aural communication skills for intermediate English as a Second Language students Concentrates on areas necessary to prepare for successful communication in academic, professional, and social settings.
 Includes pronunciation and academic vocabulary skills.
 Carries no transfer credit.